takao42/genetic-linkage/README.md

 Efficient module that can be used to calculate multiple progeny from two genomes.

-Created as an [undergradutate research](http://lib.dr.iastate.edu/undergradresearch_symposium/2017/presentations/82/) at Iowa State University.
+Developed as part of an [undergradutate research](http://lib.dr.iastate.edu/undergradresearch_symposium/2017/presentations/82/) at Iowa State University.

 ## Dependency